Erik1007/mildew-detection-project/README.md

 ## Unfixed Bugs
 ********************

-* As far as I am aware, there are no unfixe bugs.
+* As far as I am aware, there are no unfixed bugs.
 That is not to say that there is not any; its just that I am not aware of them.

 * There is a limitation to this app that I am aware of, that given the opportunity to improve the overall product for the customer in the future.
 I would like to link the dashboard with a means for the operator to use the devices camera for image capture and upload, rather than file upload.